 For everyone else, remember to clean your boots and leave them in front of the fireplace.
 You never know when the Sint might drop by with a chocolate letter…

 Did you get a chocolate letter this Pakjesavond?
-Let us know in the comments below!
+Tell us in the comments below!

-Editors note: This article was originally published in December 2015 and has been updated in December 2019 for your reading pleasure.
+Editor’s Note: This article was originally published in December 2015, and was fully updated in November 2023 for your reading pleasure.